joerivanveen/bloembraaden-docker/README.md

     gh repo clone joerivanveen/bloembraaden-boilerplate ./bloembraaden-sites/htdocs
     ```

-If you want to use a different name than `bloembraaden-sites`, you need to change the references to this folder in docker-compose as well.
+If you want to use a different name than `bloembraaden-sites`, you need to change the references to this folder in `docker-compose.yml` as well (3 times: in the nginx, php and cron containers).

 ## Config

-Copy .env.template to .env, and fill in your own values.
-The config.json in the docker containers will be filled with the values from your .env file.
+Copy `.env.template` to `.env`, and fill in your own values.
+The `config.json` in your ‘cron’ and ‘php’ containers will be filled **once** with the values from your `.env` file.

 ```shell
 cp .env.template .env